Holic75/KingmakerRebalance/README.md

 Install
-    Download and install Unity Mod Manager﻿﻿ 0.13.0 or later Download the mod
+- Download and install Unity Mod Manager﻿﻿ 0.13.0 or later
+- Download the mod
-    Build id using Visual Studio 2017 Community Edition or use prebuilt binaries from one of Releases Extract the archive and put the mod folder into 'Mods' folder of the Game (\Pathfinder Kingmaker\Mods) Run the game
+- Build it using Visual Studio 2017 Community Edition or use prebuilt binaries from one of Releases (just drop archive into UMM GUI)
+- Run the game